 As preparation for cointegration tests, the presence of unit roots in the variables included in equation (1) was examined using the augmented Dickey-Fuller (ADF)

-9 The Chinese consumer price indices from December 2000 to November 2001 were kindly provided by Yuqing Xing at the International University of Japan.
-10 As Sercu and Uppal (2000) mention, this is one of the major ways to measure exchange rate volatility.
+As Sercu and Uppal (2000) mention, this is one of the major ways to measure exchange rate volatility.
 For example, see Akhtar and Hilton (1984), Côté (1994) and Baum et al. (2002).